 Proposed Section 106.1155 provides procedures for conducting a hearing and providing public notice of the hearing.
 SR at 9.
-The Board proposes for second notice the language contained in the Agency's proposal and adds language allowing the Board to set a hearing if it decides a hearing is advisable.
+The Board proposed for second notice the language contained in the Agency's proposal.

 Section 106.1160 Burden of Proof